twilsonco/SiriShortcuts/MenuGenerator.md

 ### Creating The Dictionary

-To make an advanced menu you need to use a `Dictionary` action with the following text keys:
+To make an advanced menu, you need to use a `Dictionary` action with the following text keys:

-1. `title` - This will be the larger bold text title for each menu option.
+1. `title` - This will be the larger, bold text title for each menu option.
 2. `sub` - This will be the smaller text below that.
 3. `icon` - Here is where you will specify either the base64 icon, emoji, or Font Awesome class name for the icons you want to use.

 ![Menu Generator - Menu Command Image](https://github.com/jpasholk/SiriShortcuts/blob/main/img/menu-generator-advanced-menu.png?raw=true)

 ### Using The `menu` Command To Generate The Menu

 1. Below the first dictionary you created with the data for your menu, make another one with a text key named `command` with the value `menu`.
 2. Next, add a `Set Dictionary` action and set the name of `Menu item list` to `menu`.
 3. Below that, use the `Run Shortcut` action to run Menu Generator.